cap-on/celery-sqlalchemy-kit/README.md

 $ celery -A celery_instance beat --loglevel=INFO --scheduler=scheduler.RoutineScheduler
 ```

 `celery_instance` is the file containing your celery instance.
-Use correct path of your project.
+Use the correct path of your project.